cjam/DevelopmentVM/puppet_modules/mongodb/README.md

 To run the tests on different operating systems, see the sets available in [.nodeset.xml](https://github.com/puppetlabs/puppetlabs-mongodb/blob/master/.nodeset.yml) and run the specific set with the following syntax:

     RSPEC_SET=ubuntu-server-12042-x64 bundle exec rake spec:system

 ### Authors

-We would like to thank everyone who has contributed issues and pull requests to this modules.
+We would like to thank everyone who has contributed issues and pull requests to this module.
 A complete list of contributors can be found on the [GitHub Contributor Graph](https://github.com/puppetlabs/puppetlabs-mongodb/graphs/contributors) for the [puppetlabs-mongodb module](https://github.com/puppetlabs/puppetlabs-mongodb).